Top 9 Ways to Improve Gym Profitability

 Many gym owners are personal trainers who open a gym to make more money.
 With the growth in the health and wellness industry over the last 5 years and the prediction it will be the next Trillion-dollar industry, there’s definitely room for you to have a piece of that pie, but you must treat it as a business not a hobby or as your own personal gym where you work out with your friends and family.

-Here are 9 strategies from leaders in the gym and fitness industry on increasing profitably in your gym.
+Here are 9 ways to improve your gym profitability from leaders in the gym and fitness industry.
 They may not all work for every gym, but find one you can implement today and track the results as you increase your bottom line.

 1. Go beyond your Profit & Loss and find other indicators to measure on a regular basis.
 For example, know what percentage of your revenue comes from recurring monthly memberships vs. one-time purchases.
 With this information you can determine many other areas to improve in your business.
 Nick Berry, CEO and Co-Founder of Fitness Revolution,